-Mental Health First Aid is a training program — like regular First Aid or CPR — that teaches people skills to help someone who is developing a mental health problem or experiencing a mental health crisis.
+Mental Health First Aid is a training program — like regular First Aid or CPR — that teaches people how to identify, understand and respond to signs of mental illnesses and substance use disorders.
+It also provides people with the skills needed to reach out and provide initial support to someone who may be developing a mental health or substance use problem and help connect them to the appropriate care.
 The course uses role-playing and simulations to demonstrate how to recognize and respond to the warning signs of specific illnesses.

-Mental Health First Aid for Veterans, Service Members and their Families builds upon the effectiveness of the standard Mental Health First Aid curriculum by focusing on the unique experiences and needs of the military, veteran and family population, including:
+Mental Health First Aid for Military Members, Veterans and their Families builds upon the effectiveness of the standard Mental Health First Aid curriculum by focusing on the unique experiences and needs of the military, veteran and family population, including:

 - A discussion of military culture and its relevance to mental health.

-- Applying an action plan in a number of scenarios relevant for service members, their families and those that support them.
+- An action plan for a number of scenarios relevant for service members, their families and those that support them.

 - A review of resources for service members, their families and those who support them.